vicente-gonzalez-ruiz/heliostat_characterization/README.md

 # heliostat_characterization
-Using OpenCV to determine some properties of the beam projection produced by a heliostat
+Using OpenCV to determine some properties of the beam projection produced by heliostats.